mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 ### Application configuration
 **Application configuration**
 + account.sync.policy `syncAccount`
 This defines the policy for Account syncing between both Salesforce instances.
-It can be set as assignDummyAccount ir syncAccount.
-The first one will use the account ID's set in the "account.id.in" properties.
+It can be empty or set as syncAccount.

 + polling.frequency `10000`
 This are the miliseconds that will run between two different checks for updates in Salesforce